I hope that my true story

 Even though I had graduated from Bible college, had been in the ministry for 12 years, had led many souls to Christ, had helped start and lead churches, had read the Bible time after time, that spring and summer of 1989, I began to read and pray over and study the so called “clobber passages” for the first time in my life.
 My coming out journey only ended successfully because I accepted responsibility for studying the "clobber passages" for myself.

+As I read the Bible and made notes in the margins and in a notebook, I was amazed at what God showed me.
 The Bible does NOT say what I'd been told it says.
 The scriptures which are alleged to talk about homosexuality came alive to me as I read them in context, the way God intended.
 The pace of my coming out journey rapidly accelerated.

 It was like the Holy Spirit was asking me questions as I read and studied.